jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/introduction.rst

     abstract class Operations { }
     abstract class PyType { }
-    Class "1" -- "1" Operations
+    Class "1" -- "*" Operations
     Operations "*" -- "*" PyType

 The relationship of a ``java.lang.Class`` to its ``Operations`` object is implemented by a ``ClassValue``.

-The relationship of ``Operations`` to ``PyType``, while technically many-to-many, is in practice either one-to-one, one-to-many (via the instance), or many-to-one.
+The relationship of ``PyType`` to ``Operations``, is technically many-to-many, but actual multiplicities amongst these objects depends on the general type of class being described.
 We shall explore in the necessary sub-classes and patterns that arise in subsequent sections.